 Eggplant is easy to grow and some varieties are so beautiful they can be used as ornamentals.
-The flowers are gorgeous and the eggplants themselves can be sculptural.
+The flowers are gorgeous and the eggplants look like little (or big) molded sculptures.

-My favorite container for the maximum yield, ease of care is to use a grow box, and my favorite type of grow box is an Earthbox.
+A good container for the maximum yield and for ease of care is a grow box.
+A reliable, go-to grow box is an Earthbox.
 These self-watering containers provide a constant level of moisture, which is important for eggplant.

-Fertilizer - Eggplant are fairly heavy feeders.
-I mix an all purpose fertilizer into my potting soil at the beginning of the season and then do supplemental feeding with a diluted liquid fertilizer every other week during the growing season.
-However if you are using a grow box system, you will only need to fertilize at the beginning of the season, according to the directions.
+Eggplant requires a lot of nutrients.
+Mix an all-purpose fertilizer into your potting soil at the beginning of the season and then do supplemental feeding with a diluted liquid fertilizer every other week during the growing season.
+However, if you are using a grow box system, you will only need to fertilize at the beginning of the season, according to the directions.

-Sun - Eggplants are sun lovers.
-Make sure they get at least six hours of unobstructed sun per day and the more sun the better.
-Eggplant, like tomatoes also are heat lovers.
-One of the reasons grow boxes work particularly well for me, living in a cold climate is that the dark boxes heat up warming the soil, so my growing season is extended.
-If you are growing eggplant in regular containers, in the spring, on cool nights it's a good idea to protect them from the cold by either moving them into a warm space (I use my garage) or to cover them up with a cloche or cloth.
+Eggplants are sun lovers.
+Make sure they get at least six hours of unobstructed sun per day—the more sun the better.
+Also, eggplant, like tomatoes, are heat lovers.
+One of the reasons grow boxes work particularly well, especially if you live in a cooler climate, is that the dark boxes heat up and warm the soil, thereby extending your growing season.
+If you are growing eggplant in regular containers, then during cool spring nights you will need to protect them from the cold by either moving them into a warm space (like a garage) or to cover them with a cloche or cloth.

-Roasting Eggplant - There are about a million ways to cook eggplant, but for freshly picked garden eggplant I prefer to simply roast it.
-I leave on the skin and cut it into small pieces about a half-inch square.
-I pre-heat the oven to 400 °F. I toss the eggplant with a little olive oil, a little Kosher salt and pepper.
-I then lay them in a single layer in a baking pan with sides.
-I cook, turning once or twice, until the eggplant is brown and soft.
-I eat them right out of the oven, or also cold the next day.
+There are so many ways to cook eggplant, really, there is not a best way to cook it.
+But, if you want to experience the full flavor of a freshly picked garden eggplant, simply roast it.
+Leave on the skin and cut it into small pieces about a half-inch square.
+Preheat the oven to 400 F. Toss the eggplant with a little olive oil, some kosher salt, and pepper.
+Lay it in a single layer in a baking pan.
+Turn the pieces once or twice until the eggplant is brown and soft.
+You can eat it right out of the oven or cold the next day.